 In-place algorithms are sometimes called destructive, since the original input is "destroyed" (or modified) during the function call.

 Careful: "In-place" does not mean "without creating any additional variables!"
 Rather, it means "without creating a new copy of the input."
 In general, an in-place function will only create additional variables that are space.

 An out-of-place function doesn't make any changes that are visible to other functions.
 Usually, those functions copy any data structures or objects before manipulating and changing them.

 In many languages, primitive values (integers, floating point numbers, or characters) are copied when passed as arguments, and more complex data structures (lists, heaps, or hash tables) are passed by reference.
 This is what Python does.

-Here are two functions that do the same operation, except one is in-place and the other is out-of-place:
+Here are two functions that do the same operation on a list, except one is in-place and the other is out-of-place:

-Working in-place is a good way to save space.
-An in-place algorithm will generally have space cost.
+Working in-place is a good way to save time and space.
+An in-place algorithm avoids the cost of initializing or copying data structures, and it usually has an space cost.